Type stubs

 If you use only a few classes, methods or functions within a library, writing a type stub file by hand is feasible.
 For large libraries, this can become tedious and error-prone.
 Pyright can generate “draft” versions of type stub files for you.

-To generate a type stub file from within VS Code, enable the reportMissingTypeStubs” setting in your pyrightconfig.json file or by adding a comment # pyright: reportMissingTypeStubs=true to individual source files.
+to individual source files.
 Make sure you have the target library installed in the python environment that pyright is configured to use for import resolution.
 Optionally specify a “stubPath” in your pyrightconfig.json file.
 This is where pyright will generate your type stub files.
 By default, the stubPath is set to "./typings".

-Generating Type Stubs in VS Code
+Generating Type Stubs in your IDE

 If “reportMissingTypeStubs” is enabled, pyright will highlight any imports that have no type stub.
 Hover over the error message, and you will see a “Quick Fix” link.
 Clicking on this link will reveal a popup menu item titled “Create Type Stub For XXX”.
-The example below shows a missing typestub for the django library.
+The example below shows a missing typestub for the django

 Click on the menu item to create the type stub.
 Depending on the size of the library, it may take pyright tens of seconds to analyze the library and generate type stub files.
 Once complete, you should see a message in VS Code indicating success or failure.